Cambridge Branch: Today

 On the 16th of August 2017 construction of a new roundabout and the relocation of the kissing gates were completed in relation to completion of the Waikato Expressway Cambridge bypass and Lakewood Cambridge development of the Cambridge railway yard.

 VTNZ is still in 2017 operating in the grounds of the old rail yard.

-In 2020 double tracking and potentially reopening the Cambridge station for events, were put forward as a COVID-19 recovery scheme, as part of a $150m scheme to relay tracks to Cambridge.
+In 2020 double tracking and potentially reopening the Cambridge station for events, were put forward as part of a scheme to help the area recover from the economic impacts of the COVID-19 pandemic.
+The proposal was in turn part of a $150m scheme to relay tracks to Cambridge.

 Official name

 From its first opening the line was generally referred to using variations of the 'Cambridge Railway' or 'Cambridge Branch', and in 1977 the name 'Cambridge Branch Railway' was reconfirmed as the official name in The New Zealand Gazette.
 In 1996 the line officially became the 'Cambridge Industrial Siding' (sometimes erroneously referred to as the 'Cambridge Industrial Line') before becoming the 'Hautapu Branch' in 2011.
 It has also been called the 'Cambridge / Hautapu Industrial Siding'.

 The former section from Hautapu to Cambridge is still officially gazetted as being the 'Cambridge Industrial Siding', though the official record does note that the tracks have been removed.